2211 Dunford Hall

 The Traditions committee is responsible for preserving and revitalizing traditions at the University of Tennessee while at the same time creating new ones.

-The Interfraternity Council is the governing body for the social leadership fraternities at UT.
-The chapter president or assigned delegate from every fraternity or associate organization, as well as the vice presidents of the IFC Executive Board, make up the legislative body of the council, which has the responsibility of determining policies relative to recruitment, chapter relations, community programs, and financial decisions of the council.
+The Interfraternity Council is the governing body of the 17 social fraternities at UT. .
+The chapter president or assigned delegate from each fraternity or associate organization, as well as the vice presidents of the IFC Executive Board, make up the legislative body of the council, which meets biweekly and has the responsibility of determining policies relative to chapter relations, community programs, scholarship, philanthropy, recruitment, and financial decisions of the council.

-The Panhellenic Council at the University of Tennessee is the governing body of the 13 National Panhellenic Conference sororities on campus.
-Our Panhellenic community has more than 2,000 undergraduate members, representing over 20 percent of the university women’s undergraduate population.
+The Panhellenic Council at the University of Tennessee is the governing body of the 13 National Panhellenic Conference (NPC) sororities at UT .
 The Panhellenic Council strives to create the best possible college experience for all of its members and member organizations by operating under its core ideology: promote the positive, develop women, and create an environment of unity and fairness.
 The Panhellenic Council holds weekly meetings in order to best serve the community by planning educational, philanthropic, academic, and other events for the campus and community.